canonical/pebble/README.md

         # SIGTERM and exit gracefully before SIGKILL terminates it forcefully.
         # Default is 5 seconds ("5s").
         kill-delay: <duration>

-        # (Optional) A list of log targets to forward this service's logs to.
-        # The names given here will be matched against targets defined in the
-        # "log-targets" section of the plan.
-If no targets are specified, this
-        # service's logs will be forwarded to all "opt-out" targets.
-        log-targets: [<log target names>]

 # (Optional) A list of health checks managed by this configuration layer.
 checks: